walterfreeman/phy211/syllabus2.md

 Show us what you are thinking and why you are doing what you're doing; this will both help you learn and help us give you more partial credit if you understand what you're doing but mess up the math.
 **If you do not describe what you are doing and why, you will not get full credit for a solution, even if it is correct.**

+You must submit each problem on a separate side of a page; this is to help us grade your work more easily, and will give the TA's more time to help you learn physics -- which is what we'd all prefer!

 Two problems from each set will be graded fully (out of ten points); the rest will be quickly graded for completeness out of two.
 Your lowest homework set grade will be dropped.